number7team/7Core/README.md

 A pure, powerful core for your number7 project.

-SevenCore is a complete, native interface to the number7 network, and provides the core functionality needed to develop apps for number7.
+Sevencore is a complete, native interface to the number7 network, and provides the core functionality needed to develop apps for number7.

 #Principles